LOVE IS SO BLIND!

 If people are getting uncomfortable, or if they can see something you don’t, LISTEN TO THEM!
 You don’t have to hang off their every word, but take it into account.
 Get them to check your blind spot.
 Get them to turn around and inspect - allow them to see what you can’t see!
 Permit them to look around and go “yep, you can go for it” or “hold up, just slow down a bit.
 It’s not safe yet”.
-It might not be a case of “he’s a horrible person don't go there”- it might simply be a case of “you’re going too fast, slow down, or someone is going to get hurt.”
+It might not be a case of “horrible person don't go there” - it might simply be a case of “you’re going too fast, slow down, or someone is going to get hurt.”

-Nowadays we’re often taught to think “oh mum and dad are out to get me, they don’t want me to be happy, they don’t understand…” But that’s not the godly picture.
-The godly picture of family is supposed to be a safety unit you can rest under - rest in your parents safety knowing they will guide you in SUCH an important area of life.
+Nowadays we’re often taught to think “mum and dad are out to get me, they don’t want me to be happy, they don’t understand…” But that’s not the godly picture.
+The godly picture of family is supposed to be a safety unit you can rest under - rest in your parents safety knowing they will guide you in such an important area of life.